gour9808/userStory/README.md

    #step 6:
    upload text file which i am attaching

    #step 7:
-   choose file and after choosing file show parsed data gets enabled and then check on developer console which shows the parsed data.
+   choose file and after choosing file show parsed data gets enabled and then click on it.